Sphinx111/Tetra-Build-1/README.md

 Physical layer
 -------------

-The physical `PI/4 DQPSK` gnuradio receiver is inspired of [Tim's tetra-toolkit](https://github.com/Tim---/tetra-toolkit).
+The physical `PI/4 DQPSK` gnuradio receiver is inspired from [Tim's tetra-toolkit](https://github.com/Tim---/tetra-toolkit).
 It works fine with RTL-SDR dongles at 2Mbps.
 Results are much better than with HackRF which is more noisy.